gradle/gradle/design-docs/publication-model.md

 Running `gradle publish` will build and upload both modules.

-Note: there's a breaking change here.
-If you apply the `maven-publish` plugin, the `archivesBaseName` property is no longer used as the default Maven module artifactId.
-In addition, only the dependency declarations and artifacts from public configurations are included in the generated POM and the publication.
+Note: there are some breaking changes here when you apply the `maven-publish` plugin:
+    * The project name rather than `archivesBaseName` property is used as the default Maven module artifactId.
+    * Only the runtime dependencies are included in the generated pom.
+The compile dependencies and test dependencies are not included.
+    * Only artifacts from public configurations are included the publication.

 Note that publishing multiple Maven modules is not yet supported.
-This is added by later stories.
+It is also not possible to add dependencies to the pom.
+This is covered by later stories.

 ### Implementation approach